AlexSzeto/card-kit/README.md

 * open [https://arcade.makecode.com/](https://arcade.makecode.com/)
 * click on **Import** then click on **Import URL**
 * paste **https://github.com/alexszeto/card-kit** and click import

-## Known Bugs

-* cursor card not updating after adding/deleting cards at the top of a stack it is pointed at
-* when a card is sent to the top of a stack, it does not respect the facing of the top card
-* stack top card z-level may be incorrect

-## Planned Features for 1.0 Release

-* card container visibility
-* custom card move speed (global and per-container)
-* warp speed card movement (no animation)
-* card select event without specifying type

 #### Metadata (used for search, rendering)